 2. Ambient Temperature

-Hot temperature makes the compressor run much more than it should run in order to keep the fridge cold.
+Hot temperature makes the compressor run much more than it should run to keep the fridge cold.
 From time to time, ice will form at the back of the fridge due to the constant running of the compressor.

 Keep the fridge in a room or space where the temperature is not hot and where there is no heat source hitting it directly.